kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

-## Future Improvement and Applications
+## Future Improvements and Applications

 For this project implementation, we chose a configuration that minimizes the mathematical computation complexity, but it's not necessary to have this restriction.